wallyssonjr/gestao_de_pedidos/gestao-pedidos-back/README.md

 java -jar target\gestao-pedidos-back-0.0.1.jar --spring.profiles.active=dev
 ```
 - Access in your browser: [Swagger local](http://localhost:8080/gestao-pedidos/api/swagger-ui/index.html)
+- Access in the browser: [Swagger Render](https://gestao-de-pedidos-2.onrender.com/gestao-pedidos/api/swagger-ui/index.html)
+  - **_NOTE_**: The configuration on Render uses free plans, so it is possible that the above address may not be available immediately.
+However, Render itself detects access attempts and starts the services automatically a few minutes later.

 - Note: Running manually requires the config-server to be running first.
 To use RabbitMQ this way, it must be installed and configured locally or via a minimal Docker setup.

 ## How to Run Tests